 With games kicking off between 5pm and 11pm, it is likely that only shift/evening workers will take ‘sickies’ to be able to watch key matches.
 However, other workers may take them the day after, particularly when the kick off time is 11pm.

 One option available to employers for dealing with these issues is to offer employees the opportunity to work flexibly during the World Cup, on the understanding that the arrangement is a temporary one.
 Employees could be allowed to work through lunch breaks (provided they have taken the required 20 minute rest break), come into work early or late and to leave early or late in order to watch the games or recover from the later kick-off times.
-Employers should make it clear to employees that flexible arrangements must be agreed with management before work patterns are changed.
+Employers should make it clear to employees that flexible working arrangements must be agreed with management before work patterns are changed.
 Again, it is important to treat non-football fans consistently during this period.